hash-bang/async-chainable/README.md

 .fire()
 -------
 Trigger a hook.
 This function will run a callback on completion whether or not any hooks executed.

+	fire(string, function) // Fire a hook and run the callback on completion this.fire(...) // Same as above invocations but accessible within a chain

 ```javascript